stephan-klein/supersonic/docs/supersonic/guides/technical-concepts/angular-js/index.md

       $scope.answer = "No"
 ```

-In a nonangularized environment one should explicitly ask Angular to run the `$digest`-loop by calling `$scope.$apply()` in order to get model updates propagated to the whole app.
+In a non-angularized environment one should explicitly ask Angular to run the `$digest`-loop by calling `$scope.$apply()` in order to get model updates propagated to the whole app.

 ## Learn more